TUDelft-MUDE/book/book/numerical_methods_for_PDEs/overview.md

 In Chapter {ref}`numerical_modelling` ordinary differential equations (ODEs) have been treated.
 Their solutions are simply functions of a *single* independent variable representing time.
 Frequently, physical systems often evolve not only in time but also in spatial dimensions.
-Such systems are described by mathematical equations called the partial differential equations.
+Such systems are described by mathematical equations called the partial differential equations (PDEs).
 Examples are the Navier-Stokes equations that describe the motion of fluids, such as water and air, and the Maxwell's equations describing the behaviour of electric and magnetic fields.